-These are my personal book notes of Essentialism by author Greg McKeown.
+These are my personal book notes of Essentialism by the author Greg McKeown.

 Have you ever found yourself stretched too thin?